aurelpow/yelp-batch-pipeline/README.md

 ##### Trigger DAG from UI
 1. Navigate to `http://localhost:8080`
 2. Find the `yelp_batch_pipeline` DAG
-3. Click "Trigger DAG" and configure with JSON:
+3. Click "Trigger DAG" and configure with JSON like this one:
 ```json
 {
   "start_date": "2020-01-25",